+There were 63 securities with fair value of 94.7% of amortized cost at December 31, 2020.
 There were 93 securities with fair value of 98.9% of amortized cost at December 31, 2019.
-There were 361 securities with fair value of 96.2% of amortized cost at December 31, 2018.
-No credit losses have been recognized for the years ended December 31, 2019 and 2018.
+Credit losses of \$370,975 and \$-0-have been recognized for the years ended December 31, 2020 and 2019, respectively.

-On a quarterly basis, the Company evaluates its fixed maturity securities classified as available for sale or held to maturity.
+On a quarterly basis, the Company evaluates its fixed maturity securities classified as available for sale.
 This evaluation includes a review of current ratings by the National Association of Insurance Commissions ("NAIC").
 Securities with a rating of 1 or 2 are considered investment grade and are not reviewed for impairment.
 Securities with ratings of 3 to 5 are evaluated for impairment.
 Securities with a rating of 6 are automatically determined to be impaired and are written down.
 The evaluation involves an analysis of the securities in relation to historical values, interest payment history, projected earnings and revenue growth rates as well as a review of the reason for a downgrade in the NAIC rating.
 Based on the analysis of a security that is rated 3 to 5, a determination is made whether the security will likely make interest and principal payments in accordance with the terms of the financial instrument.
 If it is unlikely that the security will meet contractual obligations, the loss is considered to be other than temporary, the security is written down to the new anticipated market value and an impairment loss is recognized.
-Impairment losses are treated as credit losses as the Company holds fixed maturity securities to maturity unless the underlying conditions have changed in the financial instrument to require an impairment.